stackhpc/ansible-lustre/README.md

 # Known Issues

 - If you see any of the below errors from Ansible just rerun the Ansible command:
+  - Authenticity of host cannot be established
   - Timeout waiting for priviledge escalation prompt
-  - Installation of Lustre client kmods (possibly this is hitting repo rate limiting?)
+  - Failures during installation of Lustre client kmods (possibly this is hitting repo rate limiting?)
-  - `lnet-test.yml` (possibly server not ready?)
+  - Failures of `lnet-test.yml` (possibly server not ready?) - obviously repeated failures are bad
 - Shared-key security (ssk) does not currently work due to:
   - A bug in how Lustre handles `sudo` for ssk.
   - Reverse DNS lookups (required for ssk) not working in the VSS environment as configured here - fixing this is tricky due to the (OS) network setup.